real-farshad/queries-web-application/README.md

-# Advanced Query Web Application
+# Advanced Queries Web Application

-A full-stack data query web application demonstrating complex search implementations.
-Features flexible filtering and fuzzy search capabilities.
+[Live Demo](https://full-stack-blog-app-giii.onrender.com) • It's named queries web applcation because the main feature in this application is that users can search and filter posts.
+This is full-stack MERN web Application.
+Frontend is a single page react web application and it fetches and displays the data in a responsive UI.

 ## Key Features

-- Advanced query builder interface
 - Fuzzy search implementation
 - Multi-criteria filtering
 - Type-safe API endpoints
+- Custom slider in frontend
-- Client-side state management with Redux
+- Client-side state management with Redux Toolkit
 - Input validation with Joi schema
-- MongoDB aggregation pipelines
+- Unit and intergration tests in frontend
+- CRUD operations for in the backend

 ## Tech Stack